publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35A/schII/m__us_usc_t7_s1441–1a.md

     (b) __Determination of value of certificates__

-    The value of each certificate issued under subsection (a) of this section shall be based on the difference between—
+    The value of each certificate issued under subsection (a) shall be based on the difference between—

         (1) the loan repayment rate for the class of rice; and